3 Subcatchments, catchments and network relationships

 For instance, there are eight ‘Deep Creeks’ in the region.
 We have given each of them a unique name describing their locality (str_nm) and a unique three-digit stream code (strcode, Table 3.1).

-Table 3.1: A subset of the stream_names table showing details of the eight streams variously referred to as “Deep Creek”.
+Table 3.1: A subset of the stream_names table showing details of the eight streams variously referred to as ‘Deep Creek’ (field non-headwater—all 0—not shown).

 strcode